nstrands/nstrands.github.io/_pages/cv.md

 *Front End Web Developer* \
 Lead the coding and design of landing pages and marketing emails in the Salesforce Pardot Platform.
 Responsibilities include:

-- Create and edit micro sites, landing pages, email blasts, marketing collateral (brochures, flyers, posters, direct mail), and templates for emails and landing pages.
-- Provide marketing deliverables for webinars, and regional events (trade shows, dinners, lunch and learns, conferences).
+* Created and edited microsites, landing pages, and email blasts to support marketing campaigns.
+* Developed marketing collateral including brochures, flyers, and direct mail pieces.
-- Create and update pages on the main corporate and related WordPress websites.
+* Created and updated pages on the main corporate and related WordPress websites.
-- Create training materials and assist junior developers on more complex development and QA tasks.
+* Developed templates for emails and landing pages to streamline content creation.
+* Collaborated with the marketing team to align digital assets with campaign objectives.

 ## [Rutgers The State University of New Jersey](https://marine.rutgers.edu/)